-If there was ever a time to pause and reflect, it’s now.
+If there was ever a time to pause, reflect and honor individuals who serve, it’s now.

 Our world situation demands it, but not everyone thinks so……. ….Police arrested a man in Decatur, Ill., on Friday after he shoved a gas station clerk who insisted he wear a mask while paying for fuel on the first day of the state’s newly imposed rules that require people to cover their faces inside businesses.